mcventus/Carviewer/README.md

 ## Code Snippet

-Smooth implementation of functionalities and calling them at runtime
+Smooth implementation of functions and calling them at runtime

 ```